 \section{Abstract}

 LLMs have recently shown strong potential in enhancing node-level tasks on text-attributed graphs (TAGs) by providing explanation features.
 However, their practical use is severely limited by the high computational and monetary cost of repeated LLM queries.
 To illustrate, naively generating explanations for all nodes on a medium-sized benchmark like Photo (48k nodes) using a representative method (e.g., TAPE) would consume \emph{days} of processing time.
 In this paper, we propose Bilevel-Optimized Sparse Querying (\method{}), a general framework that selectively leverages LLM-derived explanation features to enhance performance on node-level tasks on TAGs.
 We design an adaptive sparse querying strategy that selectively decides when to invoke LLMs, avoiding redundant or low-gain queries and significantly reducing computation overhead.
-Extensive experiments on six real-world TAG datasets involving two types of node-level tasks demonstrate that \method{} achieves orders of magnitude speedups over existing GraphLLM methods while consistently delivering on-par or superior performance.
-Our codes are available at: \url{https://anonymous.4open.science/r/Fast-Node-Explainer-7D3B}
+Extensive experiments on six real-world TAG datasets involving two types of node-level tasks demonstrate that \method{} runs substantially faster than existing GraphLLM methods while consistently delivering on-par or superior performance.
+Our code is available at \url{https://anonymous.4open.science/r/BOSQ-0336}.